wangeditor-team/wangEditor/manual/chapter3/hightlightCode.md

 ## Insert Code Options
 ### 1.languageType
-The `languageType` option is select options that you select when you insert code.We provide most of languages by default.If you want to set more, you can custom it by `language`:
+The `languageType` option is select options that you select when you insert code.We provide most of languages by default.If you want to set more, you can custom it by `languageType`:

 ```js
 editor.config.languageType = [